 I think one of the most interesting in town that serve Tapas Tapas in Barcelona is Úbeda Gin & Tapas.
 There are 3 restaurants in town and you can taste traditional Spanish recipes served in small pans, quite cheap and delicious.
 Lovely small wine menu and you can't miss their gin tonic.

-It worth a visit. over 7 years agoAnswered by Marta García via Travellr.com
+It worth a visit. almost 8 years agoAnswered by Marta García via Travellr.com